severalnines/docs/user-guide/deploy-cloud.rst

 There are known limitations for the cloud deployment feature:

 * There is currently no 'accounting' in place for the cloud instances.
 You will need to manually remove created cloud instances.
-* You cannot deploy a load balancer automatically with a cloud instance.

 We appreciate your feedbacks, feature requests and bug reports.
 Contact us via the support channel or create a feature request.
 See :ref:`FAQ` for details.